How to download and print my artwork:

 - Experiment with your printer’s custom print settings and do several test runs if necessary.
 Hint: Once you get the print setting right for the paper, save your print setting named with the paper type/brand.

-- I like to feed the paper one page at a time and using the rear loading tray makes that easier (if your printer has one).
+- It’s best to feed the paper one page at a time using the rear loading tray (if your printer has one).
 Some papers and label stock recommends using the rear loader.
+If you are using really heavy paper (which is best) its better to use the tray the feeds the paper along the straightest path.

 If you have questions or would like to get my input on printing or framing, please don’t hesitate to contact me.